mjmikulski/horology/README.md

 ## Time units
 Time units are by default automatically adjusted, for example you will see `foo: 7.12 ms` rather than `foo: 0.007 s`.
-If you don't like it, you can overwrite this by `unit` argument.
+If you don't like it, you can overwrite this by setting `unit` argument with one of those:
+`['ns', 'us', 'ms', 's', 'min', 'h', 'd']`.